R bootcamp

 [1] "folks"

-The [] operator is “vectorized”, meaning that it can actually accept multiple values given as a vector themselves (i.e, something like v[c(1, 3, 4)] will extract the first, third, and fourth element of the vector v.
+Like many operations in R, the [] operator is “vectorized”, meaning that it can actually accept multiple values given as a vector themselves (i.e, something like v[c(1, 3, 4)] will extract the first, third, and fourth element of the vector v.

-In this way, extract the first and fifth element of the vector v.
+Extract the first and fifth element of the vector v.
 What happens if you try to extract a tenth element from v?

 v[c(1, 5)]